FluidNumerics/SELF/docs/Models/linear-euler-2d-model.md

 * `SELF_BC_NoNormalFlow` to set the external normal velocity to the negative of the interior normal velocity and prolong the density, pressure, and tangential velocity (free slip).
 This effectively creates a reflecting boundary condition.
 * `SELF_BC_Prescribed` to set a prescribed external state.

-!!! note
-    To set a prescribed state as a function of position and time, you can create a type-extension of the `LinearEuler2D` class and override the [`hbc2d_Prescribed`](../ford/proc/hbc2d_prescribed_model.html)

 As an example, when using the built-in structured mesh generator, you can do the following

 ```fortran